OpenDMA/opendma-spec/OpenDMA-Spec.md

 This object is called the *class class*.

+> Conslusion:
-<u>Conslusion 1:</u> Every context (§4) contains exactly one class class object.
-This follows directly from the existence and uniqueness of the class hierarchy root and the single cardinality and not nullability of the Class property of the class hierarchy root.
+> Every context (§4) contains exactly one class class object.
+This follows directly from the existence and uniqueness
+> of the class hierarchy root and the single cardinality and not nullability of the Class property of the class
+> hierarchy root.

 ##### §8.3 Valid class objects